VMEX-finance/vmex/packages/contracts/README.md

 ### Check and update uniswapv3 pool addresses with most volume

 Run `yarn get-uniswap-data`
-Copy the ouput in the terminal to markets/aave/commons.ts
+Copy the output in the terminal to markets/aave/commons.ts

 # Contract verification